cmb-chula/MHCSeqNet2/README.md

 ### How to Reproduce Inference Result

 Normally, after training has completed, `train.py` will predict the result of each CV on its test set.
-But to reproduce the result, one could use the following commands.
+But to reproduce the result, one could use the following steps.

+#### Reproduce Result from Model with Publicly Available Dataset

+1. Edit model weight to limit to publicly available data at file [`mhctool.py`](https://github.com/cmb-chula/MHCSeqNet2/blob/0029715a78bc2336ac19b1f731c365daaa40fb42/mhctool.py#L69-L82)

+2. Use the following commands

 ```code
 python mhctool.py \